VanderleiVargas-NOAA/VCasT-docs/source/pages/plot/plot_config.rst

 VCasT Plotting YAML Configuration
 =================================

 This page describes the structure and fields of the YAML file used to configure the **Plotting** module in VCasT.
-This file controls how statistical outputs (from `.stat` files or pre-processed CSVs) are visualized through line plots and aggregated summaries.
+This file controls how statistical outputs are visualized through line plots, performance diagrams, or reliability diagrams.

 Example YAML File
 -----------------